 “Betsy!”
 I called.
 “Get out of there!”

 Loyally, Betsy retreated the lake and flapped a hundred gallons of water all over the stony shore as my father grinned at me and slapped me on the back.
-“Come on, let’s shove off.”
+“Come on, it’s getting dark; let’s shove off.”

-“I’m gonna hang on for as long as I can, Jacky,” he said.
+“I’m gonna hang on for as long as I can,” he said.
 “These doctors don’t know what’s what.”

 He’d barely finished his words before I was crying again and I felt his hand squeeze my shoulder.
 I looked at him after a while, a simple task which felt almost Herculean.
 Because I was sure that seeing his smiling face and hearing his words of parental reassurance would destroy me.
-For the most part I was right: his eyes were shimmering, but he managed a smile.
+I was right, of course, but I shouldn’t have been surprised: our worlds were ending, and his eyes were shimmering, and the front of my t-shirt was soaked in my tears, but he managed a smile and said the most my-father thing he could have possibly said.

-“You will never be alone,” he said.
+“You know I’m never going to leave you alone, right?” he said.
 “All the fury of Heaven has nothing on my level of pain-in-the-assness.
 I’m always going to be with you. ”

-“Hey!” he said, more firmly this time.
+“Listen to me, goddamn it!” he said.
 The suddenness of it boomed like a gunshot report.

 “I swear to you.
 Understand?”

-It was the worst time imaginable to argue with him about such fantasy, so instead I nodded at the time, telling him simply, “I know.”
+It was the worst time imaginable to argue with him about such fantasy, so instead I nodded, telling him simply, “I know.”
 But his words didn’t ring even remotely true.
-He may as well have been retelling me about the Bigfoot sightings at Wharton State Forest, or about the time he’d gone fishing and saw the ghost ship of the wrecked Cecilia breaching the fog mere miles from his boat, her deck lined with her skeleton crew.
+He may as well have been retelling me about the Bigfoot sightings at Wharton State Forest, or about the time he’d gone fishing and saw the ghost ship of the wrecked Cecilia breaching the fog mere miles from his boat.
 Because, he wasn’t always going to be with me.
-His fossilizing lungs were going to put him in the ground, and my drive home from the cemetery that day would be the start of a lifetime of living with a hole in my heart.
-God and the angels didn’t exist in the same world as cancer wards and being orphaned in my early twenties.
-The land of make-believe and living in the clouds all seemed well and good until it became time for your loved ones to check in.
-It was the well-meaning lies of youth colliding with an ugly reality, and in the process, leaving behind nothing but permeations of pain and remorse, with the question, “Why my father?” being answered in the form of a cosmic shrug.
+His fossilizing lungs were going to put him in the ground, and my drive home from the cemetery that day would be the start of a lifetime living with a hole in my heart.
+God and the angels, an afterlife in paradise — they didn’t exist in the same plane as cancer wards and being orphaned in my early twenties.
+The land of make-believe and living in the clouds all seemed well and good until it was time for your loved ones to check in.
+It was the well-meaning lies of youth colliding with an ugly reality, and in the process, leaving behind nothing but permeation of pain and fury, with the question, “Why my father?” being answered in the form of a cosmic shrug.

 We spent the next year living life as normally as we could, but the year after that was spent in and out of clinics and hospitals and support groups.
-We were told what to expect, when to expect it—everything except how to deal.
+We were told what to expect, when to expect it — everything except how to deal.
 We even planned his funeral together.
-He selected his coffin; we chose a few songs to play during the ceremony.
-We went through his rarely used suit closet to the one he’d wear. (“You can’t dress worth a shit,” he’d said, trying to make light of it.
+We selected his coffin; we chose a few songs to play during the ceremony.
+But he, alone, went through his rarely used suit closet to choose the one he’d wear. (“You can’t dress worth a shit,” he’d said, trying to make light of it.
 “You think I can trust you to dress me?”)

 That’s what kind of man my father was.

 He died a week after Easter.
-And I’m confident that those who believe being given a timeline toward death, along with a breakdown of what to expect, somehow makes it easier has never lived through it themselves.
-I’ll go to my own grave never having endured as much pain as I did on that warm spring day.
+And those who believe that a timeline toward death, along with a breakdown of what to expect, somehow makes it easier to accept has never lived through it themselves.
+I was given a two-plus year warning, but I’ll go to my own grave never having endured as much pain as I did on that warm spring day.

 On the day of his funeral, I shook so many hands and heard so many condolences that I became numb to everyone around me.
 People spoke fondly of him — of the memories they had, and the zany adventures that had gained him infamy long before I ever came along.
-And I endured all these people, many I barely knew, attempting to recite some of his more famous stories.
-Their intentions were good, and it had been only years before when the same act conjured a feeling entirely different, but this time all of it felt wrong; it was like revisiting a book you had loved in childhood, but many years after having gone gray.
+And I endured all these people, many I barely knew, attempting to recite some of his more famous stories — the one about the magic waterfall, the location of which he coyly refused to admit, which could turn anyone who drank the water invisible; or the one about the gold stolen from British soldiers during the Revolutionary War that was melted down, charred black, and forged into the gates which surrounded the library.
+Hearing these well-wishers resurrect my father in small moments through their remembered versions of his stories should have felt nice, and of course their intentions were good — after all, only years before, the same act had conjured a feeling entirely different — but this time all of it felt wrong.
+It was like revisiting a book you had loved in childhood, but many years after having gone gray.
 It was familiar, but not the same, and not nearly as magical.

-The drive home from the cemetery was as lonely as I’d envisioned.
+That drive home from the cemetery was as lonely as I’d feared.
 And I couldn’t feel my father with me.
 Not at all.

-I’d parked in front of our house and let the car idle for a long time.
+I parked in front of our house and let the car idle for a long time.
 The last thing I wanted was to go inside and see his photos hanging on the refrigerator door, or have Betsy run past me to wait for him to saunter up the walkway.
-Instead, I slammed the car into drive and took off down the road.
-I drove with such fury that it’s a miracle I didn’t wreck.
+I slammed the car into drive and took off down the road in a fury.
+I drove as the sun set and the engine hummed and the tears threatened to slide down my face.

-My tires soundlessly slid to a dead halt over the mulchy parking lot of Cedar Lake.
+My tires soundlessly slid to a dead halt over the mulch parking lot of Cedar Lake.
 I got out and looked at the night sky, which was full dark.
 The place was deserted, as it usually was.
-I wandered in between the park benches, trying in any way possible to feel my father next to me.
+I wandered between the park benches, trying in any way possible to feel my father next to me.
 I sat at the bench where we always ate and stared at the grill on which we had cooked countless meals.
-Absurdly, I took to calling his name aloud, demanding that he show himself to me — demanding he prove that his vow to always be with me wasn’t just another one of his tall tales.
+Absurdly, I took to calling aloud for him, demanding that he show himself to me — demanding he prove that his vow to always be with me wasn’t just another one of his tall tales.

 A breeze passed through the leaves — the only response.

-I turned around and stared into the dark lake waters for a long time.
-And instead of demanding his spirit perform parlor tricks for me, or letting those familiar waves of anger roll over me again, I simply remembered him—the way he had been before this thing had come and torn our lives apart.
-I remembered his face and his stories and his misguided enthusiasm over his tuna casserole, which was truly inedible in every sense of the word.
-I remembered being seventeen and accidentally knocking over the mailbox as I was backing his car out of the driveway, only for him to come out of the house attempting to look father-angry but instead laughing himself breathless.
-I remember giving him an antique, cracked leather journal for his fortieth birthday to persuade him into writing down some of his stories, and him being very touched by the notion, even though he would never do so.
-In every good memory I had of my entire life, his face hovered nearby.
-If nothing else, that gave me a little bit of comfort.
+I stared into the dark waters for a long time.
+Instead of demanding his spirit perform parlor tricks, or letting those familiar waves of anger roll over me, I simply remembered him — the way he was before this thing had come and torn our lives apart.
+I remembered his face and his laugh and his misguided enthusiasm over his tuna casserole, which was truly inedible in every sense of the word.
+I remembered being seventeen and accidentally knocking over the mailbox as I was backing his car out of the driveway, only for him to come out of the house and manage to look father-angry for about two seconds before laughing himself breathless.
+I remember giving him an antique cracked leather journal for his fortieth birthday to persuade him into writing down some of his stories, and him being very touched by the notion; he’d keep that journal on the nightstand by his bed for the rest of his life, but he’d never write on a single page.
+In every good memory I had of my entire life, his face hovered nearby — a silent witness, a supportive voice.
+If nothing else, that gave me comfort.

-That could have been enough.
-I could have left Cedar Lake at that moment, jumping on this newfound discovery of him being alive in my memory, and finally accepting that as his vow to always be with me.
+That could have been enough, I guess.
+I could have left Cedar Lake at that moment, jumping on this newfound discovery of him being alive in my memory, in my veins and heart, and in every time I’d look in the mirror, finally accepting that as his vow to always be with me.

 But I couldn’t resist.
 I called for him one last time.